connorpmullins/fork-off-react/documentation/GameOverview.md

 ### The First Round:

 - Once the game starts, each player has:
-  - 1 minute to enter a phrase that they want to influence the beginning of the story
+  - To enter a phrase that they want to influence the beginning of the story
-  - 1 minute to enter a phrase that the want to influence the first fork
+  - To enter a phrase that the want to influence the first fork
-  - 1 minute to enter a phrase that they want to influnce (another) first fork
+  - To enter a phrase that they want to influnce (another) first fork
 - Once the time runs out or all answers are submitted, Fork-off uses the responses to generate an origin sentence and one fork per player (by combining two prompts)

 ### Following Rounds: